 They also work on tall buildings, bridges and other large infrastructures which make the possibility of falls and injuries a reality.
 They also inhale irritants like fumes and dust that cause respiratory illnesses.

 The Occupational Employment and Wages report of the U.S. Bureau of Labor Statistics revealed that the mean annual wage of construction and maintenance painters is $39,290.
 This is slightly higher than the $38,410 received by paperhangers who belong to the same occupational category.

 The job outlook for painters is expected to be excellent in the next few years.
 The U.S. Bureau of Labor Statistics revealed that the employment rate of painters is set to grow 20 percent in the ten-year period covering 2012 to 2022, a rate that is faster than the average for all occupations.
 The demand will come from the fact that homeowners and businesses often change their paint to keep up with trends and keep their walls protected.
 The demand will also come from the need to replace workers who leave each year.

 The main mode of entry towards the painting profession is to learn on the job.
-However, there are also those who get their training through apprenticeships offered by unions and contractor organizations.
+There are also those who get their training through apprenticeships offered by unions and contractor organizations.
 These apprenticeships typically last for three to four years.
 There are also technical schools that have tie-ins with organizations offering apprenticeships.
 The credits that students get in these programs can be applied towards an associate’s degree.